Pakistan Sends Over 60,000 Workforce To Qatar - UrduPoint

 Pakistan Sends Over 60,000 Workforce To Qatar

-Qatar had announced to hire 100,000 Pakistan's workforce in 2015, the official sources told APP on Wednesday.
+Qatar had announced to hire 100,000 Pakistan's workforce in 2015, the official sources told APP.

 They said around 10,000 Pakistanis preceded to Qatar for various job opportunities in 2016 and 2017.
 However, the sources said, as many as 20,000 manpower was sent to Qatar during the last year.